April 29 - May 9, 2024

-- Meals – all meals on the river starting with lunch the first day and ending with breakfast the last morning.
-All meals are expertly prepared and cooked by our guides.
+- Meals – all meals on the river starting with lunch the first day on the river and ending with breakfast the last morning.
+All meals are expertly prepared and cooked by our river guides.

 - Beverages – unlimited water and lemonade.
 Coffee, tea & hot chocolate in the morning.

-- Camping equipment including; Tent, and ground cloth (tarp), sleeping bag, cot, and a comfortable sleeping pad.
+- Camping equipment includes a tent, ground cloth (tarp), sleeping bag, cot, and a comfortable sleeping pad.

 - Lessons on geology, ecology, and the history of the river.

 - A dry bag to protect your camera pack.
 We recommend dry bags made by Watershed.

 - Padded case for your tripod and a dry bag for this to slip into.

 - Alcoholic beverages.
 You are welcome to bring your own.

 - Meals before the trip, including the evening at Marble Canyon Lodge.